Jeyi113/ATMsystem/README.md

 ATM.cpp contains the main function.
 The other header files define each classes related with ATM process.
 The Class diagram describes the entire code structure through UML diagram.
+The text files are the result of the program after running.

 Just notice, this was my very first term project that I've done cooperating with a teamate.
 Also it was my first semester that I started to study C++ languages.